Drooling in Cats | Scout Veterinary Urgent Care

 Topical treatments: If any ulcers are noted, your Scout veterinarian may recommend a topical mouth wash to help with comfort and healing.

-Oral medications: There are some cases that might require pain medications or additional therapy that a pet will take orally.
+Oral medications: There are some cases of feline salivation that might require pain medications or additional therapy that a pet will take orally.

 Remember that you are the best advocate for your pet.
 If you think it’s a problem, it probably is!
 We are here for you in your time of need.